 Master's Bridge to Teaching (MBT)

-If you want to be a teacher-leader with the knowledge, skills, and experience to transform the lives of students and families, talk to us.
-We have a long tradition of excellence in preparing teachers who want to be at the forefront of their craft.
+If you want to be a teacher-leader with the knowledge, skills, and experience to transform the lives of students and families, talk to us!
+Marian University has a tradition of excellence in preparing teachers who want to be at the forefront of their craft.

-As a student in our MBT program, you can choose from two tracks: a one-year program or a two-year program.
+As a student in the MBT program, you can choose from two tracks: a one-year program or a two-year program.

 Classes for this one-year program begin each summer and culminate with graduation in May.